indiaderrick/wdi-project-3/README.md

 [View xhibit on Heroku](https://xhibit.herokuapp.com/#!/)

 **Note**
 - Due to time limitations, we did not plan to make this mobile responsive.
-For best experience view on the laptop/computer.
+For best experience view on a laptop/computer.

 ***